khalid-hussain/shaheen/chap19.md

 In the month of April, 1491, Ferdinand attacked Granada with all his military might.
 Like the King and Queen, all the knights of Andalus too had come after taking the oath that they would not return without conquering Granada.
-To keep the Shaheens of the valley and the mujahideens of Alpujarras engaged, he had already dispatched an army of horsemen.
+To keep the Shaheens of the valley and the mujāhidīns of Alpujarras engaged, he had already dispatched an army of horsemen.
 The command of the army of Granada was in Musa's hand.
 Although there was a huge group of hypocrites and traitors working against them, however, majority of the public was ready to give up their